ttag-org/ttag/gitbook/reference-t-tag.md

 t`Hello ${ name }`                  // valid. (identifiers are allowed)
 t`simple string ${this.props.name}` // valid. (member expressions are also allowed)

-const f = (arg) => {                // multiline strings will be dedented (by default) return t`multiline                // so translator will not see extra tabs or spaces before each line.
+const f = (arg) => {
+// multiline strings will be dedented (by default)
+// so translators will not see extra tabs or spaces before each line. return t`multiline
     strings
     are supported`
 }